Sunset at the Phoenix Airport

 Siberian sunrise

-The flight to Tokyo and then on to JFK were only at around 20% capacity.
-The meals were great and we had room to lay out and sleep.
+The flight to Tokyo and then on to JFK was only at around 20% capacity.
+Meals on board were great, and we had room to lie down and sleep.
 The Japan Airlines onboard service is superb.

-We were a bit nervous about what we would find in New York (JFK).
+We were nervous about what we would find in New York (JFK).
 We have not been in the country for two years.
-The news coming out of the country is not good and we heard that the flights would be packed.
+The news coming out of the country is not good, and we heard the flights would be packed.
 The JFK airport was busier than the other airports but not as bad as we expected.

-The flight to Arizona (PHX) was packed.
-The seats were smaller and we were handed a cheap ziplock bag with water and a few pretzels as we boarded.
+The flight to Arizona (PHX) was at full capacity.
+Tiny seats meant passengers were elbow to elbow.
+The attendant handed us a cheap ziplock bag with water and a few pretzels as we boarded.

 Total Trip

-We left Sydney Australia on the evening of the 18th and arrived at our final destination of Phoenix, Arizona the evening of the 23rd, five days later.
-We spent 50 hours in the air and 42 hours in airports & immigration.
-We flew from the bottom of the world to the top and then across all of Russia, then back across Russia down towards the equator and then halfway around the center of the globe and back to Arizona.
-It wasn’t what we planned but we are lucky to have choices.
+We left Sydney, Australia on the evening of the 18th and arrived at our final destination of Phoenix, Arizona on the evening of the 23rd, five days later.
+We spent 50 hours in the air and 42 hours in airports and immigration.
+Starting at the bottom of the world, we flew to the top and then across all of Russia, then back across Russia down towards the equator and then halfway around the center of the globe and back to Arizona.
+It wasn’t what we planned, but we were lucky to have choices.

 At the end of the day